LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/connecting-to-redshift-from-data-studio.md

     ) limit 100000;
     ```
     This query can only return a maximum of 100,000 rows as specified in [Googles Documentation](https://support.google.com/datastudio/answer/7288010?hl=en#zippy=%2Cin-this-article).
 It might be helpful to test your query in [AWS Athena][aws_athena] first to check there aren't too many rows.
 1. Click "Add", this bit might take a little while.
+To improve the query performance you may also want to [create a data extract][data extract].

 ### Department specific credentials